 The Dossin complex was built in 1756 on behalf of Maria Theresa of Austria.
-The city built the barracks.
-The building served as infantry kazar for 2400 soldiers.
+The city built the barracks, they served as infantry barracks for 2400 soldiers.
 Later, the property was used for non-infantry and storage.
-In 1936 the building was named Kazerne Dossin, its full name was Kazerne Dossin de Saint-Georges, named after Lieutenant Général Baron Émile Dossin de Saint-Georges.
+In 1936 the complex was named Kazerne Dossin, its full name is extually Kazerne Dossin de Saint-Georges, named after Lieutenant Général Baron Émile Dossin de Saint-Georges.

 During the Second World War, Kazerne Dossin was set up as a collection and transit camp by the German army, because the barracks were ideally located central between Brussels and Antwerp, the two cities where most Jews lived.
 A freight railroad next to the complex led the prisoners unseen to the wagons.
 Today Kazerne Dossin is a museum, memorial, and documentation center devoted to the Holocaust and human rights in general.